metalbear-co/mirrord/mirrord/config/configuration.md

 Defaults to `true`.

+Mind that:
-- Caveats: DNS resolving can be done in multiple ways, some frameworks will use `getaddrinfo`, while others will create a connection on port `53` and perform a sort of manual resolution.
+- DNS resolving can be done in multiple ways.
+Some frameworks use `getaddrinfo`/`gethostbyname` functions, while others communicate directly with the DNS server at port `53` and perform a sort of manual resolution.
 Just enabling the `dns` feature in mirrord might not be enough.
 If you see an address resolution error, try enabling the [`fs`](#feature-fs) feature, and setting `read_only: ["/etc/resolv.conf"]`.
+- DNS filter currently works only with frameworks that use `getaddrinfo`/`gethostbyname` functions.

 #### feature.network.dns.filter {#feature-network-dns-filter}